Trump says he will halt immigration, citing pandemic, as Georgia plans partial reopening

-WASHINGTON (Reuters) - President Donald Trump’s response to the coronavirus outbreak took on a sharper political tone with his pledge to suspend immigration into the country, while Georgia and other U.S. states began lifting restrictions that stalled their economies.
+WASHINGTON/ATLANTA (Reuters) - President Donald Trump’s response to the coronavirus outbreak took on a sharper political tone with his pledge to suspend immigration into the country, while Georgia and other U.S. states began lifting restrictions that stalled their economies.

 Trump made the immigration announcement in a Twitter message late on Monday night, suggesting his action would prevent further contagion from outsiders while saving American jobs.

-Trump, elected in 2016 in part on his vow to stamp out illegal immigration, had staked his re-election in November on the strength of the U.S. economy, which has been sapped by the economic shutdown aimed at stopping the pandemic.
-He has now been pressing for states to begin easing restrictions that have left a record 22 million people seeking unemployment benefits.
+Trump, elected in 2016 in part on his vow to stamp out illegal immigration, had staked his re-election in November on the strength of a U.S. economy now sapped by the economic shutdown to stop the pandemic.
+He has since been pressing for states to begin easing restrictions that have left a record 22 million people seeking unemployment benefits.

 “In light of the attack from the Invisible Enemy,” he tweeted, referring to the pandemic, “as well as the need to protect the jobs of our GREAT American Citizens, I will be signing an Executive Order to temporarily suspend immigration into the United States.”